|

 alteration - loss of understorey shrubs,

-(not as great a problem here as in some
+great a problem here as in some countries,

 trade, shooting

-not a global threat to most species, but
+a global threat to most species, but could

 - disruptive